-There are two ways to create a new Google My Business report, depending on whether or not you already have a Location set up.
+There are two ways to create a new Google My Business Audit report, depending on whether or not you already have a Location set up.

-a) Create a Google My Business report with no existing Location
+a) Create a Google My Business Audit report with no existing Location

-To create a Google My Business report without a Location already set up, first, click the ' Local SEO Tools' dropdown in the Top Menu and select 'Google My Business' (shown below within the red box).
+To create a Google My Business Audit report without a Location already set up, first, click the ' Local SEO Tools' dropdown in the Top Menu and select 'Google My Business' (shown below within the red box).

-This will take you to a list of all existing Google My Business reports — if any have been created.
+This will take you to a list of all existing Google My Business Audit reports — if any have been created.

 Next, click the green 'Add New Report' button (indicated below in the red box).

-b) Create a Google My Business report with an existing Location
+b) Create a Google My Business Audit report with an existing Location

-If a Location has already been set up, and you want to create a Google My Business report for it, please follow these steps:
+If a Location has already been set up, and you want to create a Google My Business Audit report for it, please follow these steps:

-Click 'Clients and Locations' in the Top Menu — you will then see a list of Locations.
+Click 'Locations Overview' in the Top Menu — you will then see a list of Locations.

-Click the 'View Dashboard' button to the right of the Location for which you would like to create the Google My Business report.
+Click the 'View' button to the right of the Location for which you would like to create the Google My Business Audit report.

 The Location sidebar menu on the left will show a list of all of the reports for your Location.
 Click 'Google My Business' from this menu.

 To set up a report to monitor your Google Business Profile (formerly known as Google My Business) data and benchmark yourself against local competitors, just click on the green 'Monitor Google My Business' button.

-To monitor GMB Insights, click on the green 'Monitor GMB Insights' button.
+To monitor GBP Insights, click on the green 'Monitor GMB Insights' button.
 If you would like to choose both, simply set one of them up first, and you will have the option to set the other one up afterwards.

 You’ll now see a popup asking whether you want to monitor all your data at once, or just stick with Google My Business.
 If you want to set up multiple reports, you can select 'Monitor All My Data'.